 Last update on 2023-09-06

 Why Should You Trust My Review

 You are probably now wondering why you should trust my top picks.
-As mentioned, I picked these five air rifles based on my own experience.
+As mentioned, I picked these nine air rifles based on my own experience.
 As such, these are rifles I have used to hunt rabbits.